Croatia women's national football team

 The Croatia women's national football team represents Croatia in international women's football matches.
 It is governed by the Croatian Football Federation, the governing body for football in Croatia.
 It is a member of UEFA in Europe and FIFA in global competitions.
 The team's colours reference two national symbols: the Croatian checkerboard and the country's tricolour.
 They are colloquially referred to as the Lavice ('Lionesses').
-So far, the Lavice have not qualified for any major tournament.

 History

-After winning independence from Yugoslavia in 1991, the newly established Croatian Football Federation immediately moved toward creating separate national football teams to represent the country, which included the establishment of the women's team.
+After winning independence from Yugoslavia in 1991, the newly established Croatian Football Federation moved toward creating separate national football teams to represent the country, which included the establishment of the women's team.
 Three years after the men's team debut, the women's team of Croatia officially marked their international debut, playing against neighbouring Slovenia in a friendly on 28 October 1993, where Croatia lost 2–3 away.

-Since its inception, the women's team of Croatia has suffered from the lack of coverage from the increasingly successful men's side.
-Most of Croatia's female footballers, unlike the male ones, are made up of only amateur or part-timers, and thus they are not adequately trained.
-As for the result, while the men's team has been largely competitive and qualified for several UEFA European Championship and FIFA World Cup, the women's team is unable to repeat the same as the men's one, and has a tendency of being finished near bottom or bottom of the qualifications for UEFA Women's Championship and FIFA Women's World Cup.

-Team image

-Nicknames

-The Croatia women's national football team has been known or nicknamed as the "Lavice".

-Rivalry

-Like the men's counterparts, the Croatian women's team also maintained a rivalry with its neighbour Serbia.
-However, unlike the men's, the women's team of Croatia, which has long suffered from lack of investment, could not demonstrate its domination against its Serbian arch-rival.
+Since the 2000s, the women's national football team has pursued qualifying campaigns for the UEFA Women's Championship and FIFA Women's World Cup.
+In 2026, they began their UEFA qualifiers campaign for the 2027 FIFA Women's World Cup, finishing second in their group and advancing to the play-off phase in late-2026.

-Recent results and fixtures
+Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.